Multi-mesh multi-objective optimization with application to a model problem in urban design: Introduction

 \section{Introduction}

-When designing settlement layouts, architects need to take a large number of variables into consideration, such as economic interests and connections to infrastructure (roads, water and electricity), the experienced quality of view from the buildings, wind conditions, and many more.
-In this study, we examine how to efficiently compute wind patterns and how to evaluate view.
-The aim is to provide architects with a computational tool that can be used as a guide as part of an iterative architectural design process.
-For a current example of a challenging design problem in architectural settlement layout, see~\cite{Johansson:2014aa}.
-There are several examples of CFD simulations in urban environments in the literature; see, e.g., \cite{Baskaran:1996aa,Blocken:2007aa,Blocken:2011aa,Heuveline:2011aa}.
-A recent study by \cite{Ingelsten:2016aa} investigates the simulation of flow on geometries directly defined by point clouds.
+When designing settlement layouts, architects need to take a large number of variables into consideration, such as economic interests, connections to infrastructure (roads, water and electricity), experienced quality of view, wind conditions, and many more, see, e.g., \cite{Batty2001, Blocken2012, Hang2012, Shi2015, jaillot2017generic}.
+One particular variable to consider is urban wind comfort, which can be evaluated by CFD.
+There are several examples of urban CFD simulations in the literature, see, e.g., \cite{Baskaran:1996aa,Blocken:2007aa,Blocken:2011aa, Heuveline:2011aa, Blocken2014, Ingelsten:2016aa}.

-A central issue when designing a computational tool for settlement layout design is that the tool should be able to quickly evaluate a multitude of suggested designs, either as part of an optimization loop or as part of a manual (artistic) iterative design process.
-Standard numerical methods for computation of flow require that a computational mesh or grid is generated around both buildings, ground and other objects.
+A central issue when constructing a computational tool for urban design is that the tool should be able to quickly evaluate a multitude of suggested configurations, either as part of an optimization loop or as part of a manual (artistic) iterative design process.
+Standard numerical methods for flow computations require that a mesh or grid is generated around buildings, ground and other objects.
 Generating such a body-fitted mesh is a costly procedure and even more so when a large number of different meshes must be created, one for each configuration of the buildings.

-Instead, we examine in this work the use of \emph{multimesh} finite element methods, see, e.g., \cite{Hansbo:2003aa, Massing:2014aa, Johansson2018}. multi-mesh finite element methods allow a problem to be posed not on a single body-fitted mesh but instead on a collection of meshes that may overlap arbitrarily and which together define the computational domain, see \cite{Dokken} for an interesting application in shape optimization.
+A way to reduce the cost of mesh generation is to use \emph{multi-mesh} finite element methods, see, e.g., \cite{Hansbo:2003aa, Massing:2014aa, Johansson2018}. multi-mesh finite element methods allow a problem to be posed on a collection of meshes that may overlap arbitrarily and which together define the computational domain, see \cite{Dokken} for an interesting application in shape optimization.
 The overlapping meshes may be moved freely relative to one another, allowing a multitude of configurations without costly mesh generation.
 However, this flexibility comes at a price.
 If the finite element method is not carefully designed, certain configurations may lead to very ill-conditioned systems, low accuracy and even blow-up.
 Another concern is that these methods require integration over cut cells and interfaces, resulting in challenging computational geometry problems, when intersections and quadrature points must be computed efficiently and robustly.